Pinterest

 German Fried Potatoes Recipe – Oma's Bratkartoffeln

-Mutti had several fried potato recipes that I grew up on.
+Mutti had several German fried potato recipes that I grew up on.
 The wonderful aroma of fried onions and crispy potatoes wafting through the air when she made these was so mouth-watering.
 I hope you'll love these German-style pan-fried potatoes just as much as I do!

 Prep Time